 CNH Industrial Capital America will recalculate the fair value of the notes and the certificates following the closing date to reflect the issuance of the notes and any material changes in the methodology or inputs and assumptions described above.
-The fair value of the certificates and the amount on deposit in the spread account as of the closing date as a percentage of the sum of the fair value of the notes and the certificates and as a dollar amount will be included in the first report to noteholders, together with a description of any material changes in the methodology or inputs and assumptions used to calculate the fair values.
+The fair value of the certificates as well as the amount on deposit in the spread account as of the closing date as a percentage of the sum of the fair value of the notes and the certificates and as a dollar amount will be included in the first report to noteholders, together with a description of any material changes in the methodology or inputs and assumptions used to calculate the fair values.

 On the closing date, the trust will establish a trust bank account in the name of and for the benefit of the trust (referred to as the spread account).
-The spread account is structured to be an "eligible horizontal cash reserve account" under Regulation RR and will be funded by the retention of a portion of the purchase price for the offered notes on the closing date in the amount equal to approximately \$18.80 million, which is approximately 2.17% of the fair value of the notes and the certificates as of the closing date.
+The spread account is structured to be an "eligible horizontal cash reserve account" under Regulation RR and will be funded by the retention of a portion of the purchase price for the offered notes on the closing date in the amount equal to approximately \$16.76 million, which is approximately 1.96% of the fair value of the notes and the certificates as of the closing date.
 Funds on deposit in the spread account may not be used to pay the servicing fee or the administrator fee, for so long as New Holland Credit or another affiliate of CNH Industrial Capital America is the servicer or the administrator.
 For all other purposes, the spread account may be used to make any payments on the notes on any payment date on which the trust has insufficient funds from any source to satisfy an amount due on any notes (including each of the notes on the final scheduled maturity date to the extent collections on the receivables are insufficient to make such payments).
 The depositor, or another majority-owned affiliate of CNH Industrial Capital America, is required to maintain the spread account until all notes and certificates are paid in full or the trust is dissolved.
 CNH Industrial Capital America, the depositor or any of their affiliates may not hedge the amounts in the spread account during this period.
 Amounts held in the spread account will only be invested in investments that are cash or that the servicer believes qualify as "cash equivalents" as required by Regulation RR.
-The fair value of the eligible horizontal residual interest that the sponsor is required to fund through the spread account in order for such account, together with other retained interests, to satisfy the sponsor's risk retention requirement is approximately \$18.80 million, which is approximately 2.17% of the fair value of the notes and the certificates as of the closing date.
-See "Credit and Cash Flow Enhancement-Spread Account" and "Servicing Matters-Spread Account" in this prospectus for additional information regarding or relating to the spread account.
+The fair value of the eligible horizontal residual interest that the sponsor is required to fund through the spread account in order for such account, together with other retained interests, to satisfy the sponsor's risk retention requirement is approximately \$16.76 million, which is approximately 1.96% of the fair value of the notes and the certificates as of the closing date.
+See "Credit Enhancement-Spread Account" and "Servicing Matters-Spread Account" in this prospectus for additional information regarding or relating to the spread account.

 The depositor, or another majority-owned affiliate of CNH Industrial Capital America, is required to retain the certificates until the later of two years from the closing date, the date the pool balance is 33% or less of the initial pool balance, or the date the principal amount of the notes is 33% or less of the original principal amount.
+For a description of the notes and the credit enhancement available for notes, see "Description of the Notes" and "Credit Enhancement."